ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/integrated-charts-toolbar/index.md

 ## Chart Tool Panels Button

-The Chart Tool Panels Button offers and alternative way to access the Chart Tool Panels and is enabled as shown below:
+The Chart Tool Panels Button offers an alternative way to access the Chart Tool Panels and is enabled as shown below:

 <snippet>
 const gridOptions = {